Sohaib-GO/ShopSmart/READ.md

 1. Load `localhost:3000` onto your browser.
 2. Login with user from the database.
 3. Select `Search items`
-4. Add items from list by clicking on plus sign
+4. Add items from list by clicking on plus the sign
-5. Click on icons of items to display more information
+5. Click on icons of items will display more information about the item
 6. Once items are added head to `lists` selection to view items
 7. Open cards to view items and directions for grocery stores